tyano463/pdf_viewer_lvgl/README.md

 1. [LVGL](https://lvgl.io/): Licensed under the MIT License.
 2. [Verovio](https://www.verovio.org/): Licensed under the GNU Lesser General Public License (LGPL-3.0).
 Verovio is executed as a separate process and is not dynamically or statically linked with this software.
 3. [Cairo](https://www.cairographics.org/): Licensed under the LGPL-2.1 License.
 4. [MuPDF](https://mupdf.com/): Licensed under the AGPL-3 License.
 This project fully complies with the AGPL by ensuring any modifications and relevant usage of MuPDF are accompanied by source code disclosures.
+This means that the entire application is distributed under AGPL-3 and its source code is made available to users upon request.
 5. [librsvg](https://gitlab.gnome.org/GNOME/librsvg): Licensed under the LGPL-2.1 License.
 6. [cJSON](https://github.com/DaveGamble/cJSON): Licensed under the MIT License.
+7. [libjpeg-turbo](https://libjpeg-turbo.org/): Licensed under multiple compatible licenses, including the IJG License, the 3-Clause BSD License, and the zlib License.
+For detailed license information, refer to the LICENSE-libjpeg-turbo.md file provided with this application.
+For detailed license information, refer to the LICENSE-libjpeg-turbo.md file provided with this application.

 ## Contributing